xmtp/docs-xmtp-org/docs/pages/inboxes/build-inbox.md

 :::

-### Log a client out
+### Log out a client

-When you log a user out of your app you can give the user the option to delete their local database or not.
+When you log a user out of your app, you can give them the option to delete their local database.

-:::tip
+:::tip[Important]
-If you delete the users local database they will have to make a new installation the next time they log in and will loose all their messages.
+If the user chooses to delete their local database, they will have to create a new installation the next time they log in and will lose all of their messages.
 :::

+:::code-group

 ```tsx [React Native]
   await client.deleteLocalDatabase()